JoramKeijser/elfn1_reconstruction/README.md

 The run time will depend on the number of cores and the (automatically determined) number of bootstrap replicates.
 Doing 600 replicates on 8 cores takes ca. 14 hours.
 The results will be in the `ali_to_anc/results` folder.

 ## Determine branch support
 The previous step estimated our confidence in the ancestral sequences.
-Finally, we determine - among other things - our confidence in the evolutionary tree on which the reconstructed sequences are placed.
+Finally, we determine our confidence in the evolutionary tree on which the reconstructed sequences are placed.
+This is again done using the bootstrap.
 The following SLURM script parallelizes the computation:
 ```
 sbatch scripts/bootstrap_reconcile.sh
 ```